Search this site

 Background subtraction is very useful in correcting for low impedance measurement errors.
 Of course, it is only valid for stable systems.

-Gamry’s software allows for subtraction of circuit elements and complete spectra.
-Low-impedance errors generally model as impedance in series with a cell under test, so always use background-subtraction of a series element or spectrum for background correction.
+Gamry’s software allows for subtraction of circuit elements and/or complete spectra.
+Low impedance errors generally model as impedance in series with a cell under test, so background subtracting a series element or spectrum should always be used for background correction.

-1) The shorted-lead spectrum and the surrogate spectrum are each good at modeling one aspect of system behavior but much poorer at modeling other aspects.
-Spectrum subtraction can have problems.
-The best correction may be series subtraction of a resistance obtained by modeling a shorted-lead spectrum, and series subtraction of an inductor obtained from modeling a surrogate spectrum.
+1) The shorted lead spectrum and the surrogate spectrum are each good at modeling one aspect of system behavior but much poorer at modeling other aspects.
+Spectrum subtraction can be problematic.
+The best correction may be series subtraction of a resistance obtained by modeling a shorted lead spectrum and series subtraction of an inductor obtained from modeling a surrogate spectrum.

 2) Be very careful if the impedance of the system is similar to the background.
 Subtraction of two large measured numbers rarely leads to an accurate smaller number.